Unit Trust Deed kit

 Do Unit Holders and Trustees go down with an insolvent Unit Trust?

 We review Unit Trusts going insolvent.
-Often the Unit Holders are liable to pay for the shortfall of assets.
+Often, the Unit Holders are liable for the shortfall in assets.
 This is when the Unit Trust goes broke.

 Unit Holders in a Unit Trust are liable to indemnify the trustees of a Unit Trust.
 This is for liabilities incurred by the business of the Unit Trust.
 See Justice McGarvie in Broomhead Pty Ltd (in Liquidation) v Broomhead Pty Ltd (1985) VR 891.